icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

 1. **Accelerator Interface**

     1. Run CPU version on Ultra96, and report the latency.
-    1. For FPGA version, copy in the `xrt.ini` file into the Ultra96 and run the code.
-    Copy the Vitis Analyzer files to your computer and open it with Vitis Analyzer.
+    1. For FPGA version, run the code, copy the Vitis Analyzer files to your computer and open them with Vitis Analyzer.
     Click ***Profile Summary***, and then ***Summary*** to see *Total application runtime* and *Total kernel runtime*.
     Click ***Kernels & Compute Units*** to see only the *kernel execution time*.